patagonaa/solar-system/README.md

 ![Photo of the second level of the inverter box.
 A laminated board is mounted on the base plate with 3D printed spacers.
 The PSU, an ESP32, circuit breakers and power distribution blocks are mounted on the plate.](img/05_inverter_box/top-level.jpg)

 ## Misc other CAD parts
-- `cad/battery-connector-mount`: Panel mount for Anderson SB120 and SB50 connectors
+- `cad/inverter-box/frontpanel/sbmount.scad`: Panel mount for Anderson SB120 and SB50 connectors
-- `din-rail-plug`: Part that fits into the cutout for the DIN rail parts so not each unit has to be filled
+- `cad/inverter-box/din-rail-plug/`: Part that fits into the cutout for the DIN rail parts so not each unit has to be filled
-- `esp-box`: Case that fits a LilyGO TTGO T-CAN485 board (with CAN bus and RS485) and an RJ45 breakout board for the inverter RS485
+- `cad/esp-box`: Case that fits a LilyGO TTGO T-CAN485 board (with CAN bus and RS485) and an RJ45 breakout board for the inverter RS485
     - v2 splits ESP and breakout board in separate cases
-- `cad/battery-bus-mount`: Mount for pluggable screw clamps which fits in the Battery RJ45 hole to interface with the BMS RS485
+- `cad/battery/battery-fpconnector-bus`: Mount for pluggable screw clamps which fits in the Battery RJ45 hole to interface with the BMS RS485
-- `cad/battery-aux-power-mount`: Mount for an Anderson Powerpole connector which fits in the Battery RJ45 hole to power an ESP32
+- `cad/battery/battery-fpconnector-aux-power`: Mount for an Anderson Powerpole connector which fits in the Battery RJ45 hole to power an ESP32
 - `cad/lxcharger-end-cap`: End cap to replace the default barrel jack of an LXCHARGER H65AC DC-DC USB-C charger with an XT30.
-- `cad/mcb-mount`: Part to mount din-rail miniature circuit breakers on a board sideways
+- `cad/inverter-box/mcb-mount`: Part to mount din-rail miniature circuit breakers on a board sideways
-- `cad/top-holder`: Holder to mount a board above the inverter to have make space for the PSU, power distribution blocks, etc. (printed with a pause to insert screw nut).
+- `cad/inverter-box/top-holder`: Holder to mount a board above the inverter to have make space for the PSU, power distribution blocks, etc. (printed with a pause to insert screw nut).

 ## You Get What You Pay For: RS485 Transceiver Modules